Discusses the mechanics of transaction handling and transmission in NDB Cluster and the NDB API, and the objects used to implement these.

 used in at most one thread; different threads should

 not share the same

 There are four conditions leading to the transfer of database

 buffers to the NDB kernel:

 The NDB Transporter (TCP/IP, SCI, or shared memory) decides that a buffer is full and sends it off.
-The buffer size is implementation-dependent and may change between MySQL Cluster releases.
+The buffer size is implementation-dependent and may change between NDB Cluster releases.
 When TCP/IP is the transporter, the buffer size is usually around 64 KB.
 Since each

 Ndbobject provides a single buffer per data node, the notion of a “full” buffer is local to each data node.